 Self-ordering kiosks come with an in-built marketing specialist

 When you install a self-ordering kiosk in your restaurant, every transaction is captured by your very own in-built marketing specialist.

 It’s easier to add fries to your order.
 Or extra toppings.
 Or a large drink.
 When testing self-ordering kiosks in their franchises, McDonald’s found that 20% of customers who didn’t initially want a drink would decide to buy one when presented with it on a self-ordering screen.

 Self-ordering kiosks in a restaurant can also capture key customer data which can be used to track customer behaviour and nurture loyalty.

 Let’s face it, nobody likes waiting in queues.

-On the upside, you’ve a long line of people who want to eat your food.
+On the upside, you have a long line of people who want to eat your food.
 But customers who have to queue to place an order with counter staff will quickly tire of wasting their time at your restaurant.
-The will simply decide to eat elsewhere, no matter how good your food tastes.
+They will simply decide to eat elsewhere, no matter how good your food tastes.